Training-free Uncertainty Guidance for Complex Visual Tasks with MLLMs: Introduction

 \section{Introduction}

-Multimodal Large Language Models (MLLMs) have achieved remarkable success in general visual understanding, yet they often fall short on tasks that demand fine-grained or localized perception~\citep{wu2024v,zou2024seconds,wu2025survey}.
-A critical bottleneck lies in their ability to identify sparse but essential information within vast and noisy visual contexts.
-This challenge is particularly acute in tasks such as \textbf{Visual Search}, which requires locating small objects in high-resolution images; \textbf{Long Video Understanding}, which depends on finding key moments in lengthy footage; and \textbf{Temporal Grounding}, which involves pinpointing the exact duration of an event.
-In all these cases, the enormous volume of visual data makes it impractical for models to process everything with equal attention, often leading to overlooked details and incorrect conclusions.
+Multimodal Large Language Models (MLLMs) have achieved notable progress in general visual understanding, yet they often underperform on tasks requiring fine-grained or localized perception~\cite{wu2024v,zou2024seconds,wu2025survey}.
+A central challenge lies in identifying sparse but crucial information within large and noisy visual contexts.
+This issue is particularly evident in tasks such as \emph{Visual Search}, which requires detecting small objects in high-resolution images; \emph{Long Video Understanding}, which depends on locating key moments across long video sequences; and \emph{Temporal Grounding}, which involves determining the precise temporal span of an event.
+In all cases, the vast visual input makes uniform processing impractical, causing models to overlook important details and produce incorrect outputs.